Iona woke up on a cart, rattling around.

 Fortunately, traps and alarms were unlikely.
 Who trapped their own home?
 Who risked waking everyone up when one of the younger nuns snuck around?

-No, worse-case there was an alarm for one of the Sisters on-duty, but Iona imagined a perimeter alarm was much likelier than an internal one.
+No, worst-case there was an alarm for one of the Sisters on-duty, but Iona imagined a perimeter alarm was much likelier than an internal one.

 And Iona had made sure to brazenly walk in through the front door before nightfall.